 I was torn for many years by this, torn into because of my love for people and my zeal for scripture, holy living, and faithfulness to the humanity Jesus calls us to.

 I didn’t think that it was some orientation that people choose.
 I knew for years that this was something people are born with, just as I am born heterosexual.
 I am attracted to girls.
 Some men were attracted to men.
 Some women were attracted to women.
 Some people were attracted to the same gender and others as well.
 The question was never if this was a choice or not.
-The question for me was are these attractions something Jesus looks with favor on.
+The question for me was, are these attractions something Jesus looks on with favor.
 Does Jesus bless the marriage of two God-fearing women?
-Does Jesus turn water to wine at the wedding of two Christian men?
-Are these relationships holy matrimony or simply a civil union sanctioned by the state?
+Does Jesus turn water into wine at the wedding of two Christian men?
+Are these relationships holy matrimony or merely a civil union sanctioned by the state?